 We have worked with hundreds of early child care teachers, administrators, students and families from Charter Schools, private preschools and non-profit early child care centers in the Washington DC area to get them excited about eating fruits and vegetables and teach them how to make small and simple changes to their diets that can have a big impact on their lives.

-12-week edible education program that includes intensive teacher training, weekly fruit and vegetable tastings and recipes designed specifically for 2-5 year olds to prepare, and games and activities to teach healthy eating habits.
+One, Three &12-week edible education programs that includes intensive teacher training, weekly fruit and vegetable tastings and recipes designed specifically for 2-5 year olds to prepare, and games and activities to teach healthy eating habits.
 We also facilitate discussions with families and do weekly outreach to families during the course of the program;

 A review of your snack menu and development of a new, healthier snack menu, keeping in mind dietary limitations, budget, storage space and purchasing parameters;